Shriram-Iyer/PORTFOLIO-APP/README.md

 - Update copy and content in `src/data/`
 - Replace the resume link by placing your PDF in `public/assets/shriram-iyer-resume.pdf` (create the folder if needed) or updating `profile.resumeUrl`
-- Adjust colors and typography via `tailwind.config.ts` and `src/styles.css`
+- Adjust colors and typography via the Tailwind `@theme` section in `src/styles.css`

 ## 📁 Project Structure